Wings (duo)

-Wings (Korean: 윙스; often stylized as WINGS) are a South Korean female duo formed by Sony Music Korea in 2014.
+Wings (Korean: 윙스; often stylized all caps) was a South Korean female duo formed by Sony Music Korea in 2014.
 The duo consists of leader Yeseul and Nayoung.

 The duo's debut single "Hair Short" was released on March 12, 2014 and their follow-up single "Blossom" on July 3, 2014.

 Career

 Pre-debut

 The duo was officially announced on February 27, 2014 via their Facebook page.
 The duo was formed when both of them, during their trainee days, recorded guide vocals for the Korean version of Little Mix's single, "Wings."
 After watching the performance, the label like the idea for the two singers to team up which led to the formation of the duo.

 2014: Debut with "Hair Short", "Blossom"

 Wings released their debut song "Hair Short" digitally, along with its instrumental on iTunes and multiple South Korean digital music stores on March 12, 2014.
 The music video was released on the same day and features actor Ahn Jae-hyun.

 The duo's second single, "Blossom", was announced on June 16, 2014 along with a teaser picture of Yeseul and Nayoung in floral dresses walking in a field of flowers.
 The single was released digitally on iTunes and South Korean digital music stores, as well physically on July 3, 2014.
 The single includes the instrumental to "Blossom" as well as their first single "Hair Short" and its instrumental.

 The duo appeared in Kim Woo Joo's music video for "The City of Summer Night", released on August 1, 2014.
 The duo also appeared in Yang Song E's music video for "Smiling Goodbye", released on October 10.